Robert-Holovka/unity3D-PUN-scalability-in-online-games/README.md

 <h3>1.
 Matchmaking</h3>
 Each player has the option to create a new room or join existing one. <br>
-Only the master client (room creator) can start the game, scene loading for other players in the same room is automatically synced.
+Only the master client (room creator) can start the game, scene loading for other players in the same room is automatically synced. <br>
 <br>

 | <img  alt="Login" src="./Readme%20Resources/image/login.png"> | <img  alt="Matchmaking Options" src="./Readme%20Resources/image/matchmaking.png"> |